dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 ## Introduction

-The UK Met Office has been carrying out a study into data-proximate computing, in collaboration with the European Weather Cloud.
+The UK Met Office has been carrying out a study into data-proximate computing in collaboration with the European Weather Cloud.
 We identified Dask as a key technology, but whilst existing Dask techniques focus on parallel computation in a single data centre, we looked to extend this to computation across data centres.
 This way, when the data required is hosted in multiple locations, tasks can be run where the data is rather than copying it.

-Dask worker nodes freely exchange data chunks as coordinated by a scheduler.
-There is an assumption that they are all on the same network, which is not generally true across data centres, so a truly distributed approach has to solve this problem.
+Dask worker nodes exchange data chunks over a network, coordinated by a scheduler.
+There is an assumption that all nodes are freely able to communicate, which is not generally true across data centres due to firewalls, NAT, etc, so a truly distributed approach has to solve this problem.
 In addition, it has to manage data transfer efficiently, because moving data chunks between data centres is much more costly than between workers in the same cloud.

 This notebook documents a running proof-of-concept that addresses these problems.
-It runs a computation in 3 locations.
+It runs a computation in 3 locations:

 1. This computer, where the client and scheduler are running.
+This was run on AWS during development.
 2. The ECMWF data centre.
 This has compute resources, and hosts data containing *predictions*.
 3. The EUMETSAT data centre, with compute resources and data on *observations*